natasharivers/natasharivers/README.md

 -->

 - :computer: I’m currently a Data Science student at Codeup
-- 🌱 I’m currently learning SQL, Python :snake:, Tableau, Statistics :chart_with_upwards_trend:, and Storytelling
+- 🌱 I’m learning SQL, Python :snake:, Tableau, Statistics :chart_with_upwards_trend:, and Storytelling
 - 👯 I’m looking to collaborate on any fun Data Science projects
 - 📫 How to reach me: https://www.linkedin.com/in/natasha-rivers-8468b8209/